inmanta/inmanta-core/.github/ISSUE_TEMPLATE/enhancement.md

 ---

-# Describe the solution you'd like
-A clear and concise description of what you want to happen.

 # Is your feature request related to a problem?

-Please describe.
-A clear and concise description of what the problem is.
+(A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when [...])

+# Describe the solution you would like

+(What do you want to see happening)

 # Describe alternatives you've considered

-A clear and concise description of any alternative solutions or features you've considered.
+(Have you considered doing without this feature?
+How?)

+# Additional context

+(Add any other context or screenshots about the feature request)

+# (Optional) Are you willing to contribute and try implementing this feature?
+ - [ ] Yes